 During periods of light, Mother would dream of using that new form of intelligence to remove the birthmark and allow for the immortality of her offspring.
 But at darkness, her fears would take over, the fears that this new intelligence would find life uninteresting and dispensable; this intelligence could simulate life with ordinary matter and have fun with it; the simulation would not be as fussy or as jealous as the real thing. )

 Artificial Intelligence (AI) is perhaps the most important technology humans have ever invented.
 Many of them think it may also be their last one.
 As AI is becoming more widespread and our lives are increasingly dependent on it, the questions about its future direction are gaining power and urgency, and so too are the dreams and the fears.
-In this website we attempt to provide a comprehensive overview of these questions about AI.
+In this website we attempt to provide an overview of these questions about AI.
 The answers to these questions will need individual awareness and participation, as many of these questions will undoubtedly become political and require votes.

 To ground the discussion about these questions and possible answers in more practical terms, we will focus on a class of existing AI systems, which already exhibit extraordinary power and whose functions should be of concern today, not at some distant point in the future.
 Sometimes we delve into thorny issues of politics, religion, and morality, as they relate to the future of AI.
-Although we do not seek controversy, these issues are naturally controversial; even so, we will still line up with our goal and favor being comprehensive rather than being cautious.
+Although we do not seek controversy, these issues are naturally controversial; even so, we will still line up with our goal and favor taking the risks rather than being cautious.

 One direction in AI has been to mimic various aspects of human intelligence.
 Because our knowledge about human intelligence is limited, progress at formalizing any aspect of human intelligence is very consequential and it is to be treasured; we will use every opportunity we have to highlight that progress.
 But most of the current progress of AI has been due less to such formalizations, and more due to sheer brute force in computing.
 In other words, the success of this current direction of AI is mostly a quantitative one, based on the availability of massive data sets and massive computing power to process that data.